Jeremy-Demlow/snowflake-streamlit/docs/git_workflow.md

 # Git Workflow Guide

-This document outlines the recommended git workflow for managing multiple Streamlit applications in this repository.
+This document outlines the recommended git workflow for managing multiple Streamlit applications in this repository using Snowflake's native git integration.

 ## Branching Strategy